finos/waltz/CONTRIBUTING.md

 Any Contributor who has made a substantial contribution to the project MAY apply (or be nominated) to become a Maintainer.
 The existing Maintainers SHALL decide whether to approve the nomination according to the Maintainer Voting process above.

-In considering whether a Contributor is ready to become a Maintainer, the Maintainers SHOULD take into account whether the Contributor has demonstrated:
+In considering whether a Contributor is eligible to become a Maintainer, the Maintainers SHOULD take into account whether the Contributor has demonstrated:

 * sustained and constructive engagement with the project over time;
 * sound judgement and a collaborative approach in issues, pull requests, and discussions;
 * familiarity with the project's contribution process, governance, and technical direction;
-* willingness to take on maintainership responsibilities such as reviewing pull requests, helping other contributors, and supporting routine project maintenance; and
+* willingness to take on maintainership responsibilities such as reviewing pull requests, helping other contributors, and supporting routine project maintenance;
+* participation in public project meetings and active support of the community to help increase the project's adoption; and
 * engagement with the project's documentation, including reading, understanding, and contributing improvements to user or contributor documentation (for example, the README or the waltz.finos.org website).

 A Contributor would normally be expected to have contributed not only code, but also some combination of documentation improvements, pull request review, issue discussion, or other project stewardship activity.